Abdullah Omran Taryam: Early life

-Born in Sharjah in 1948 and educated in Sharjah and Kuwait, Abdullah Omran Taryam received a Bachelor's degree in history from the University of Cairo in 1966, then completed his doctorate in modern history at the University of Exeter in the United Kingdom in 1986.
+Abdullah Omran Taryam was born in Sharjah in 1948 and educated in Sharjah and Kuwait.
+He received a Bachelor's degree in history from the University of Cairo in 1966, then completed his doctorate in modern history at the University of Exeter in the United Kingdom in 1986.

 In 1970, Abdullah co-founded Dar Al Khaleej together with his brother Taryam, and launched a weekly magazine Al Shurouq.
 This was followed on 19 October 1970 with the launch of Al Khaleej, the first newspaper in what was then the Trucial State of Sharjah.
 On 15 April 1996, the brothers subsequently launched the English language national daily Gulf Today.

 Abdullah worked as a secondary school teacher at Al Orouba School before becoming Director of the Department of Education in Sharjah.

 Political career

-Together with his brother, he was part of the team that negotiated the establishment of the union of the United Arab Emirates, which became independent on 2 December 1971.
+Together with his brother, Abdullah was part of the team that negotiated the establishment of the union of the United Arab Emirates, which became independent on 2 December 1971.

 Abdullah Taryam was the UAE's first Minister of Justice from 1971 to 1972, going on to serve as UAE Minister of Education from 1972 to 1979.
 He served a second term as Minister of Justice from 1990 to 1997.

 Together with his brother, Abdullah developed Dar Al Khaleej's stable of titles to include two newspapers, two weekly and two monthly magazines.
 He was a prominent journalist and author as well as a businessman, and was the author of The Establishment of the United Arab Emirates 1950-85, published by Routledge.
 He was described as a "role model" in the field of journalism.
 In 2002, together with Taryam he launched the annual Taryam and Abdullah Omran Press Award.

 Abdullah Omran Taryam died on 30 January 2014 of a stroke.
 His passing was marked by national mourning.